zzolo/github-collect/README.md

-# Repo Watch
+# Github Collect

-A NodeJS library for making JSON and RSS feeds of Github objects like repositories, members, gists for users and orgs.
+A NodeJS library for getting Github objects like repositories, members, gists for users and orgs.

 ## Install